freerange/site/soups/weeknotes/week-151.snip.markdown

 We have concerns that whilst we are very comfortable with opening up our guts to the world, our consideration for the welfare of our clients is a factor in how we go about exposing the rates we set for certain projects; specifically any differences that there may have been on a financial level.

 This is partly because we often derive value from something other than just the monetary exchange between agency and client.
-When we agree to engage in some work we evaluate other things such as interestingness, challenges presented and how worthwhile we feel the project is on human terms (etc) and this will effect how we price our iterations.
+When we agree to engage in some work we evaluate other things such as interestingness, challenges presented and how worthwhile we feel the project is on human terms (etc) and this will affect how we price our iterations.

 We reflected that perhaps this is hard to communicate succinctly, or more importantly it is missing if we just happen to expose the financials.